Police: Clarksburg City Councilman shot, suspect in custody was wanted by U.S. Marshals

 A shirtless man saw two of Malfregeot’s family members getting into a car in their driveway when he held them at gunpoint, one source close to the family told 5 News.
 Malfregeot heard screaming and came outside with a gun, the source said.
 That’s when the gunman shot Malfregeot and took off with a hostage, according to the source.

 He eventually let them go before taking off on his own, one source said.

-The man was eventually arrested near the I-79 Saltwell exit.
+Our media partners at Connect Bridgeport reports that the man, named Antonio DeJesus, was arrested with the help of Bridgeport Police at the Exxon Gas Station off Saltwell Road, according to Chief John Walker.

+Connect Bridgeport photographer Ben Queen captured the shirtless suspect in cuffs on the ground.
+He was eventually taken to a police car by Kiddy and Deputy Chief Randy Hartley at around 9:30 p.m.

+“There was some resistance, but nobody was hurt, including the suspect," Walker told Connect Bridgeport.
+"He wasn’t willing to go peacefully.”

-Kiddy said the man will be charged with malicious wounding and robbery.
-He was wanted out of the state of Deleware by the U.S. Marshals.
-Kiddy wasn’t able to say what he was wanted for Sunday night.
+Kiddy said DeJesus will be charged with malicious wounding and robbery.
+He was wanted out of the state of Delaware by the U.S. Marshals, according to Kiddy, who wasn’t able to say what he was wanted for as of Sunday night.

+DeJesus pled guilty in 2014 to trafficking heroin in Harrison County.
+He was sentenced to 46 months in prison.
+Federal prosecutors in 2014 said he “conspired with others to possess and distribute heroin in Harrison County, West Virginia throughout August and September 2014.”

-A source close to the family said Malfregeot is in surgery at Ruby Memorial Hospital and his vitals are good.
+A source close to the family on Sunday said Malfregeot was in surgery at Ruby Memorial Hospital and his vitals are good.

+Clarksburg Mayor Ryan Kennedy told 5 News the city plans to release a statement Monday morning.

 Stick with 5 News as this story develops.